ngpshan/covid-pandemic-tracker/README.md

-# covid-19-tracker
+# Covid-19-tracker

-# statistics of total cases and a historical graph
+# Statistics of total cases and a historical graph